joseguambo1994/Awesome-CS-Books/SoftwareEngineering/Product/UI/2014-Steve-Don’t Make Me Think.md

 use the thing [i.e., it’s learnable] to accomplish something [effective] without it being more trouble than it’s worth [efficient].

-# Dont make me think
+# Chapter 1.
+Dont make me think

 What's the most important thing I should do if i want to make sure my site or app is easy to use?
 It's not "Nothing important should ever be more than two clicks away" or "Speak the user' s language" or "Be consistent."
 It's Dont make me think.